Takatū logo

 Your enrolment will need to be endorsed by the Principal or Manager from the kōhanga reo/ECE/kura/school you are employed by or associated with.
 You will be required to upload a signed endorsement form (accessed through the website) as part of your application to enrol.

 Once we receive your completed enrolment form we will check it over to make sure you are eligible and have provided all the relevant information and then send you an email confirming your enrolment.
-If you have applied and haven’t received confirmation by the 17th February 2023, please email enquiries@takatu.co.nz
+If you have applied and haven’t received confirmation by mid-February 2024, please email help@takatu.co.nz

 There are no attendance or registration fees, this initiative is fully funded by the Ministry of Education.
 You will, however, need to cover travel costs to attend the weekend workshops.
 Catering and learning resources will be provided.